-5.1 Alignment with National ICS
+5.2.1 Alignment with National ICS

 The structure of Beach's Crisis and Emergency Management system is aligned with the Australasian Inter-service Incident Management System (AIIMS) but modified enough to allow for established corporate processes and reporting during emergency events.
 The main nuance is the role change from the on-call EMT Leader to the IMO3 representative to become the EMT Leader in the event of an off-shore oil pollution event, with the on-call EMT Leader taking the role of Deputy and remaining the information conduit into the CMT.
-See Figures 5.2 and 5.3 for further detail.

-5.2 The Managing Director
+5.2.2 Managing Director

-The Beach MD will be the critical interface between the CMT and senior external stakeholders, including, but not limited to the Beach Energy Board of Directors, the media and government.
+The Beach Managing Director (MD) will be the critical interface between the CMT and senior external stakeholders, including, but not limited to the Beach Energy Board of Directors, the media and government.